brubinstein/diffpriv/README.md

 -   Virtual class `DPMech` for generic mechanisms that captures the non-private `target` and releases privatized responses from it.
 Current subclasses
     -   `DPMechLaplace`, `DPMechGaussian`: the Laplace and Gaussian mechanisms for releasing numeric responses with additive noise;
     -   `DPMechExponential`: the exponential mechanism for privately optimizing over finite sets (which need not be numeric); and
     -   `DPMechBernstein`: the Bernstein mechanism for privately releasing multivariate real-valued functions.
+See the [bernstein vignette](inst/doc/bernstein.pdf) for more.
 -   Class `DPParamsEps` and subclasses for encapsulating privacy parameters.
 -   `sensitivitySampler()` method of `DPMech` subclasses estimates target sensitivity necessary to run `releaseResponse()` of `DPMech` generic mechanisms.
 This provides an easy alternative to exact sensitivity bounds requiring mathematical analysis.
 The sampler repeatedly probes `DPMech@target` to estimate sensitivity to data perturbation.
 Running mechanisms with obtained sensitivities yield random differential privacy.